-The Prudential Building was one of the first skyscrapers built in Chicago after World War II.
-It had the highest roof in the city at the time.
-Prudential was taller than the Chicago Board of Trade Building—Chicago’s tallest since 1929—although the Ceres statue atop the Board of Trade remains higher.
-This 41-story Art-Deco-influenced behemoth was built above Illinois Central Railroad air rights.
+One Two Pru was one of the first skyscrapers built in Chicago after World War II.
+It had the highest roof in the city at the time, slightly taller than the Chicago Board of Trade Building.
+This 41-story Art-Deco-influenced Modernist behemoth was built above Illinois Central Railroad air rights.
 It was one of the first and largest Chicago buildings to be built over existing rail lines.
-It essentially sits on top of a series of stilts that meet the ground at 500 separate spots.
-Each small piece of land was acquired individually from the railroad company in anticipation of the building.
+It essentially sits atop stilts that meet the ground at 500 separate spots.
+Each small piece of land was acquired individually from the railroad in anticipation of the building.
 A bas relief of the Rock of Gibraltar (Prudential’s logo) by sculptor Alfonso Iannelli is prominently visible on the exterior of a 1968 addition.
 A 73-foot broadcast antenna for WGN was also added.
-Since the 1990 completion of neighboring Two Prudential Plaza, the building has been referred to as One Pru.
+Since the 1990 completion of neighboring Two Pru, the building has been referred to as One Pru.
 The plaza includes a 7,000-square-foot terrace above with lakefront and skyline views, grassy lawn, multiple lounge spaces, amphitheater seating and Airstream food truck throughout spring, summer and fall.